-September is Animal Pain Awareness Month, which puts a focus on the reality of pain in pets and what we can do to reduce it.
+Nobody wants to see their pet in pain.
 Veterinary medicine has come a long way in understanding pain in animals, and the past few years have seen a concerted spotlight on the areas of pain management and alternative treatments.

-Because our fellow species cannot verbalize their feelings, gaining a good understanding of the mechanisms of pain in different them helps alleviate unnecessary suffering and discomfort.
-Let’s take a closer look at why pain management in animals differs from pain management in humans, and how we can better support of furry friends in gaining a better quality of life.
+Because our fellow species cannot verbalize their feelings, gaining a good understanding of the mechanisms of pain helps alleviate unnecessary suffering and discomfort.
+Let’s take a closer look at why pain management in animals differs from pain management in humans, and how we can better support our furry friends in gaining a better quality of life.

 Understanding Pain in Pets